walterdejong/synctool/doc/chapter3.md

 this feature; synctool will use it if your ssh supports it.

 If multiplexing is giving you problems, you can disable it in synctool.conf.
+If your cluster is very large, you might find the large number of ssh mux processes on the management node to be objectionable.
+These processes are mostly sleeping so it shouldn't pose a problem, but anyway, you can disable multiplexing in synctool.conf.

 dsh has some special switches to control multiplexing.
 Normally you don't need this, but these commands may come in handy.
 For example, if you have